ReilleyFord/Mimikatz-NTLM-Parser/README.md

 # Mimikatz-NTLM-Parser
+Created by Reilley Ford

+Written in `C++ 17` Standard
+Compiled with `GCC` version `9.2.0` using the command line.

+This version includes an entire Visual Studio 2019 build if you require it.

-This parses a Mimikatz log file and dumps the NTLM hashes to an output file for processing via HashCat or others.
+Parse a Mimikatz SAM hive dump log file and dump the NTLM hashes into an output file for ingestion with whatever program you choose.